 SHOP NOW—free delivery anywhere in Australia

-The title piece of this wonderfully eclectic collection is a profile of the fashion designer Eileen Fisher, whose mother often said to her, ‘Nobody’s looking at you.’
-But in every piece in this volume, Malcolm looks closely and with impunity at a broad range of subjects, from Donald Trump’s TV nemesis Rachel Maddow, to the stiletto-heel-wearing pianist Yuju Wang, to ‘the big-league game’ of Supreme Court confirmation hearings.
-In ‘Socks’, the Pevears are seen as the ‘sort of asteroid [that] has hit the safe world of Russian Literature in English translation’, and in ‘Dreams and Anna Karenina’, the focus is Tolstoy, ‘one of literature’s greatest masters of manipulative techniques’.
+The title of this wonderfully eclectic collection comes from its profile of the fashion designer Eileen Fisher, from one of her mother’s favourite reproofs.
+But in every piece in this volume, Malcolm looks closely and with impunity at a broad range of subjects, from the brilliant TV commentator Rachel Maddow to the stiletto-heel-wearing pianist Yuja Wang, from the ‘big-league game’ of Supreme Court confirmation hearings to the battleground of Tolstoy translation.

 ‘Malcolm’s work inspires the best kind of disquiet in a reader—the obligation to think.’